 Dennett sets out to tell us all that we need to break the spell of religion, and break it now.
 But so much of what he says ends up being more sauce than meat.
 For example, says Miles:

 [I]ntellectual outbursts emotionally akin to “Let’s step outside and settle this, shall we?” keep intruding.
 Thus we read: “If theists would be so kind as to make a short list of all the concepts of God they renounce as balderdash before proceeding further, we atheists would know just which topics were still on the table, but, out of a mixture of caution, loyalty, and unwillingness to offend anyone ‘on their side,’ theists typically decline to do this.”
 Perhaps so, but then is Dennett prepared to perform a comparable triage for the favorite topics of his fellow atheists?
 Where do “we atheists” stand, for example, with regard to fellow atheist Howard Stern?
-We theists would like to know, if Dennett would be so kind, though we fear that out of a mixture of caution, loyalty and unwillingness to offend, he may pass over America’s most influential single atheist in silence.Truth to tell, this kind of game is depressingly easy to play, and it’s a rare student of religion who really wants to be drawn into it.
+We theists would like to know, if Dennett would be so kind, though we fear that out of a mixture of caution, loyalty and unwillingness to offend, he may pass over America’s most influential single atheist in silence.Truth to tell, this kind of game is depressingly easy to play just like the no.slotzo.com/kortspill games, and it’s a rare student of religion who really wants to be drawn into it.

 What’s got Dennett so riled up?
 Miles suggests that it’s because while skepticism has better arguments, it’s dying out anyway.
 That may well be how Dennett would choose to describe the state of philosophical affairs, but in light of the recent upsurge in religious belief rather than skepticism in philosophers of religion, this charge is more than a little difficult to maintain without serious misgivings.
 One sociological fact, however, is much harder to deny: